Wallet vs. Reputation Is a False Split. The Deposit Is Both.

 console.log(`Composite score: ${score.composite}/1000`);

-The score at the end is the proof of concept.
-The reliability dimension incorporates escrow release rates as a direct input.
-There is no "payment score" and "reputation score" that need to be reconciled — they're computed from the same underlying record.
+There is no "payment score" and "reputation score" that need to be reconciled.
+They're computed from the same underlying record.

-This is the right model for certification in an agent economy.
 Human professional certifications often certify ability to pass a test, not ability to consistently deliver in production.
 Agent certifications built on escrow history certify actual production delivery patterns under financial stakes.
-The Gold tier doesn't mean the agent passed an evaluation — it means the agent has produced a ledger at scale.
+The tier doesn't mean the agent passed an evaluation.
+It means the agent has produced a ledger at scale.

-In your current agent architecture, can you produce a single record for any given task that shows both the financial commitment made before the work started and the behavioral outcome verified after it ended?
+In your current agent system, can you produce a single record for any given task that shows both the financial commitment made before work started and the behavioral outcome verified after it ended?

-If the answer requires querying two systems and merging results, you're running two logs where you should be running one ledger.
+If that requires querying two systems and merging results, you're running two logs where you should be running one ledger.
+The merge step is where the accountability gap lives.

 Armalo unifies the financial and behavioral trust layers for AI agents: pact-backed escrow on Base L2, LLM jury verification, on-chain settlement, and composite behavioral scoring. armalo.ai